-Immediately after the engine starts, release the main switch and allow it to return to "ON" (on).
-NOTICE: Never turn the main switch to "START" (start) while the engine is running.
+Immediately after the engine starts, release the starter button and allow it to return to its original position.
+NOTICE: Never push the starter button while the engine is running.
 Do not keep the starter motor turning for more than 5 seconds.
 If the starter motor is turned continuously for more than 5 seconds, the battery will be quickly discharged, thus making it impossible to start the engine.
 The starter can also be damaged.
-If the engine will not start after 5 seconds of cranking, return the main switch to "ON" (on), wait 10 seconds, then crank the engine again.
-[ECM00192]
+If the engine will not start after 5 seconds of cranking, release the starter button, wait 10 seconds, then crank the engine again.
+[ECM00161]

-When the engine is cold, it needs to be warmed up.
-For further information, see page 43.

-If the engine is warm and fails to start, open the throttle slightly and try to start the engine again.
-If the engine still fails to start, see page 74.
+- When the engine is cold, it needs to be warmed up.
+For further information, see page 43. - If the engine is warm and fails to start, open the throttle slightly and try to start the engine again.
+If the engine still fails to start, see page 75. - Slowly return the throttle grip to the fully closed position.

-Electric start and remote control models EWM01840
+Electric start and remote control models

-- Failure to attached engine shut-off cord could result in a runaway boat if operator is ejected.
+Failure to attached engine shut-off cord

+could result in a runaway boat if operator is ejected.
 Attach the engine shutoff cord to a secure place on your clothing, or your arm or leg while operating.
 Do not attach the cord to clothing that could tear loose.
-Do not route the cord where it could become entangled, preventing it from functioning. - Avoid accidentally pulling the cord during normal operation.
+Do not route the cord where it could become entangled, preventing it from functioning.

+- Avoid accidentally pulling the cord during normal operation.
 Loss of engine power means the loss of most steering control.
 Also, without engine power, the boat could slow rapidly.
-This could cause people and objects in the boat to be thrown forward. - 1.
-Place the remote control lever in neutral.
+This could cause people and objects in the boat to be thrown forward. - Place the remote control lever in neutral.